Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 This is the only very long page on the whole site... created mostly for audiophiles curious about "little anecdotes" in the history of audio :)

-In Switzerland, in the mid-90s, and at the suggestion of Suren Erkman, a scientific journalist from the Journal de Genève who interviewed me for another magazine, I had started to write a book on my journey in High-Fidelity and the accumulated experience.
+In Switzerland in the mid-90s, at the suggestion of Suren Erkman, a scientific journalist from the Journal de Genève who interviewed me for another magazine, I started to write a book on my journey in High-Fidelity and the sum of the experience.

-Unfortunately, arrived in 1996 in Montreal, a new virus erased my 375-page document... and even the backup!
-I never had time to rewrite the book, this page is a very condensed version, with a fraction of the events experienced and the brands tested.
+Unfortunately, after I arrived in Montreal in 1996, a new virus erased my 375-page document... and the backup too!
+I never had time to rewrite the book.
+This page is a very condensed version, with only a fraction of the events experienced and the brands tested.

 - 1978, Belgium

-At 18 months, an accident affects my sight; between 3-years old and 2021, I had more than a dozen eyes surgeries, and I often have to wear dark glasses.
-The blind people I met told me that "I listen like them", intensely, "tactilely"... this is perhaps what predisposed me to study music, and later to push so far my research in High-Fidelity, looking for a "holographic", realistic reproduction...
+At 18 months old, an accident affected my sight.
+Between 3 years of age and 2021, I had more than a dozen eye operations, and I often have to wear dark glasses.
+The blind people I meet tell me that "I listen like them", intensely, "tactilely".
+This is perhaps what predisposed me to study music, and later to push my research in High-Fidelity so far, looking for a "holographic", realistic reproduction...

-Education: Higher Humanities in Science; biology, organic chemistry, physics, mathematics, and in Letters: Latin, Greek, literature, philosophy.
+Education: Higher Humanities in Science; biology, organic chemistry, physics, mathematics, and in Arts and Letters: Latin, Greek, literature, philosophy.

-Hi-Fi: built my first loudspeakers when I was 17-18 (successful, based on Philips loudspeakers; they accompanied me all the way to Switzerland!) and my first amplifier (based on an Elektor kit, I'll never know how it sounded, as it blew soon after...and I blew up the antique (tube!) oscilloscope I had received to fix it, so the question remains open).
+Hi-Fi: I built my first loudspeakers when I was 17 or 18.
+They were good!
+Based on Philips loudspeakers, they accompanied me all the way to Switzerland.
+I also built my first amplifier, based on an Elektor kit.
+I'll never know how it sounded, as it blew soon afterwards.
+I also blew up the antique tube oscilloscope I had received to fix it, so the question remains open...

 Note 2023: this magazine still exists, and still offers (!) electronic kits, which have been a fabulous way for me to familiarize myself with electronics!